 Each day generally consists of 7–10 hours of walking (uphill and downhill), with stops for snacks and lunch.

-The iconic Inca Trail is a 4 day/3 night 43 km trek that leads you to the Sun Gate at Machu Picchu.
-On the Choquequirao Trek you hike 103 km over 8 days.
+The Inca Trail is a 4 day/3 night 43 km trek that leads you to the Sun Gate at Machu Picchu.
+By comparison, on the Choquequirao Trek you hike 103 km over 8 days.
 You will spend 7 nights camping, and a night at a hotel in the gateway town of Aguas Calientes.
-The following day is for exploring Machu Picchu.
+The following day you will catch a bus to explore Machu Picchu.
 Permits are not required for the Choquequirao Trek.

 The trek itself does not lead to Machu Picchu, but you’ll have a full day afterwards to explore the Inca site.
 On the last day of your trek, you will spend the night in a hotel in Aguas Calientes and rise early the next morning to take a 30-minute bus ride to the entrance of Machu Picchu.
 Once you arrive, your local guide will share the history of the site, with plenty of time left to explore at your own pace (a good opportunity to take the 2-hour return walk up to the Sun Gate, or take it all in next to a grazing llama on the terrace).

 Current regulations of Machu Picchu allow visitors to explore the ruins in one of two timeslots: morning or afternoon.
 You can choose one of three designated circuits, to be followed in one direction only.
 On completion of your chosen circuit, you'll need to leave the site; exploring the ruins afterwards on your own is currently not allowed.
 Tours usually last for 1.5-2 hours.

 Arriving via bus, you'll have time to explore the upper section (Sun Gate and Inka Bridge).
 Then your guided tour of Machu Picchu will run from 10 am until 12:30 pm.